Last Shift: Plot

 Further paranormal events at the station reveal that the cult worships the king of Hell, a being also named Paimon.
 Before committing mass suicide, Paymon threatened to come back and destroy everything.
 Ryan Price, a fellow police officer, arrives at the station, and Loren accuses him of planning the events as a hazing ritual.
 Confused, he insists he has come by to check up on her, as he had served with her father.
 Price confirms that the murderous cult was captured alive and tells her that her father, who died apprehending them, would be proud of her.
 As he leaves, Loren sees a bullet wound in the back of his head and he disappears.

-After seeing several visions of the cultists and their victims, Loren calls Cohen and says that she cannot finish her shift but repents when he threatens to fire her.
+After seeing several visions of the cultists and their victims, Loren calls Cohen and says that she cannot finish her shift but relents when he threatens to fire her.
 The dispatcher tells Loren that Monica was the final victim of Paymon's cult and died over a year ago.
 A living member of the Paymon cult takes Loren hostage, only to die by suicide in front of her.
 Loren tries to leave but the glass does not break when shot.
 Her dead father calls her and demands justice for his death, and she returns to the holding cell to find the homeless man hanged.
 Her father calls again to warn her of cult members assaulting the station, and she kills them.
 As she shoots the last one, Cohen shoots her from behind.
 In a moment of clarity, she realizes that she has murdered the entire HAZMAT team.
-Cohen calls for medical assistance, and Loren is approached by the spirits of Paymon and his cultists as she bleeds out.
+Cohen calls for medical assistance, and Loren is approached by the spirits of Paymon and his cultists as she dies from her wounds.